AkinyiFO/AkinyiFO/README.md

 - 🤔 I’m looking for help with Advanced Spring Boot Web Applications.

-- 💬 Ask me about Modern Android and Java Development.
+- 💬 Ask me about Android and Java Development.

 - 📫 How to reach me: simpleapps22@gmail.com

 - 😄 Pronouns: She/ her
 - :zap:Fun fact: Your mental health is important :thought_balloon:
 ### Social Network Presence
-Mainly known as Android Grail in all my social media channels.
+Find me as Android Grail in all my social media channels.
-Why you may ask?
+Why Android Grail, you may ask?
 Keep Guessing :wink: .
 Anyways, my pages hold a bit of everything since there is more to my life than being a developer.
 ✨ :balloon: ✨